Best Sport Betting Offers

 - Free In-Play bets – From time to time, some online bookmakers will give out extra freebies to get players onto their site during a big event.
 They do this by offering free “In-Play” bets – that is live betting on an event whilst it’s actually happening.
 You will normally have to place a pre-match bet to qualify for the free in-play bet.

-- Top-up Bonuses – Many bookmakers such as bet365 will offer you a extra bonus on top of your winnings on accumulator bets.
+- Top-up Bonuses – Many bookmakers will offer you a extra bonus on top of your winnings on accumulator bets.
 The more selections in your accumulator, the bigger the bonus.

 - Price boosts – As a marketing strategy to attract new players, bookmakers will often give massively increased betting odds on certain teams or horses.
 These are usually aimed at new customers but there are also some price boosts available for all existing customers too, but for obvious reasons they are not as attractive.